trouve-antoine/hadooc/README.md

     ---- {XXX} This is a comment of with tag "XXX"

 Where XXX is a comment tag used as prefix of the comment, and styling when comment display is turned on.
+By default comments are not included in the output.
+They can however be forced in with option "-m" of the CLI.

 ## License (MIT)